revoltphp/revoltphp.github.io/fundamentals.md

 EventLoop::run();
 ```

-After our second event callback executes the event loop exits because there are no longer any enabled event callbacks registered to process.
+After our second event callback executes, the event loop exits because there are no longer any enabled event callbacks registered.

 #### Resuming Callbacks